Image Image

 Why Choose Combs Waterkotte for DUI Defense in Chester, IL

-If you’re dealing with DUI charges in Chester, IL, you need more than a lawyer — you need a team that knows how to fight for you, defend your license, and get results.
-This is why drivers across Chester, IL choose Combs Waterkotte to protect them in DUI cases.
+When charged with DUI in Chester, IL, you need more than just legal advice — you need a dedicated defense team that can protect your license and deliver real results.
+Here’s why people in Chester, IL count on Combs Waterkotte to handle their DUI defense.

 Extensive DUI Defense Experience

-With over 50 years of combined legal experience and more than 10,000 cases handled, our attorneys have successfully defended countless DUI cases across Chester, IL.
+With 50+ years of combined legal experience and more than 10,000 cases handled, we have defended thousands of DUI cases across Chester, IL.
 We understand how DUI cases are handled in local courts and know what it takes to get the best possible result for you.

 Available When You Need Us